vincetiu8/covid-tower-defense/README.md

 Once you've moved the assets to the correct folders, run `sergeant_t_cell.py` in the base folder.
 This will launch the game.
-In the Level Select Menu, click on the `Tower Preview` button.
+In the Level Select Menu, click on the `Tower Edit` button.
 This will open up the tower preview screen.
 In the window on the top-right, there will be a text box with the text `tower name...`.
 Enter the tower name into this box.
 For the 'phagocyte', simply enter `phagocyte` and press the `create tower` button.
 This will load the tower into the game.